 Back then, they were much larger than today’s fleas, and they would have dined on dinosaurs instead of cats and dogs!

 5: Contrary to popular belief, winter does not always kill fleas.

 Many larvae can survive short periods of freezing temps as long as they are wrapped snuggly in their cocoons.
 That’s why it’s recommended that you use flea prevention on your pet all year long!

 Meaning they are more closely related to spiders and scorpions than insects because they have 8 legs.

 7: Ticks do not fly, jump, or fall from trees.

 Ticks can’t fly or jump, but they do wait in a position known as “questing”.
 While questing, ticks hold onto leaves and grass by their third and fourth pair of legs.
 They hold the first pair of legs outstretched, waiting to climb onto you or your pet when it walks by.

 8: A tick’s saliva acts like cement, helping to anchor the tick in place and making it harder for you to remove it.

-That said, researchers in Brazil believe that a protein in tick saliva might hold the key to cure cancers of the skin, liver and pancreas.
+That said, researchers in Brazil believe that a protein in tick saliva might hold the key to curing cancers of the skin, liver, and pancreas.

 9: There are more than 850 species of ticks on the planet.